Ted Cruz breaks with Mitch McConnell and says it's a 'mistake' for Republicans to call January 6 an 'insurrection'

 Sen. Ted Cruz pushed back on Republicans who call January 6 an "insurrection."

-"I think it is a mistake for Republicans to repeat the political propaganda of Democrats," he told CNN's Ted Barrett.
+"It is a mistake for Republicans to repeat the political propaganda," he told CNN's Ted Barrett.

 "I think it is a mistake for Republicans to repeat the political propaganda of Democrats and the corporate media," the Texas Republican told CNN's Ted Barrett.

-The senator pushed back on the phrase "armed insurrection" being used by Republican leadership to describe January 6.
-A spokesperson for Cruz confirmed the senator's comments to Insider.
+The senator also pushed back on the phrase "armed insurrection" being used by Republican leadership to describe the attack, CBS News' Scott MacFarlane said.

+In the aftermath of the Capitol riot, Cruz condemned the violence as a "terrorist attack" and repeatedly used that language to describe the day's events.

 More recently, the Republican National Committee voted to censure GOP Reps.
-Adam Kinzinger and Liz Cheney, who are members of the House select committee investigating January 6.
-The censure resolution described the committee as a "Democrat-led persecution of ordinary citizens engaged in legitimate political discourse," triggering an outcry from Democrats and some Republican lawmakers who rejected the RNC's description of January 6 and the censure vote.
+Adam Kinzinger and Liz Cheney, two members of the House select committee investigating the riot.
+The censure resolution described the committee as a "Democrat-led persecution of ordinary citizens engaged in legitimate political discourse."
+The move triggered outcry from Democrats and some Republican lawmakers who rejected the RNC's description of January 6 and the censure vote.

-More than 760 people have been charged in connection with the January 6 Capitol riot, when crowds of Trump supporters violently stormed the building, resulting in hundreds of injuries and several deaths.
+More than 760 people have been charged in connection with the Capitol riot, when crowds of Trump supporters violently stormed the building, which resulted in hundreds of injuries and several deaths.

 Read the original article on Business Insider